 - Career goals: management aspirations, job security, recognition

-5. Hire managers who care about alignment
+5. Hire managers who care about team alignment

 It doesn’t matter if upper management sets the best strategy — nothing will get done if middle management conveys their own agenda to their team.
 It’s not uncommon for competent individuals that are not aligned with the company’s goals to be promoted to a managerial role.
 Many companies fall into the trap of promoting based on seniority when the practice could have detrimental effects on the team.